dharantej1/GPA_Calculator/README.md

-# SGPA_Calculator
+# GPA_Calculator
-Instantly Calculate the SGPA of University Results
+Instantly Calculate the GPA of University Results